mongodb/specifications/source/unified-test-format/unified-test-format.rst

     The structure of this document is as follows:

     - ``keyVaultClient``: Required string.
-MongoClient entity from which this encryptedClient will be created.
+Client entity from which this encryptedClient will be created.
 The YAML file SHOULD use an `alias node`_ for a client entity's ``id`` field (e.g.
       ``keyVaultClient: *client0``).